Updated on Dec 2015 – Newer version of this article for SharePoint 2013, SharePoint 2016, and SharePoint Online can be found here.

 - Instead of Custom Site Definition, use Web Template or Feature Stapling capabilities to add custom features on the out of the box site definition.
 I would also prefer Custom Coded Site Templates from scratch by creating site based on team or blank site template and activate features as needed.
 Also, word of caution – Never change out of the box site definition.

 - Deployment discipline – During the deployment and retraction process while updating or upgrading custom solutions, please use the correct older version of WSPs to retract the solution before deploying or upgrading the custom code with newer version of WSPs.
 This would ensure activating or deactivating features reference correct version of WSPs.

 - Although the CSOM, the REST interface, and the SharePoint ASP.NET Web services are all available when you develop server-side code, the use of these APIs in server-side code is only recommended for accessing data from another farm.
-Using the server-side object model is more efficient than using any of the client-side APIs.
+Using the server-side object model for full-trusted solutions are more efficient and supports full API set than using any of the client-side APIs.

 Hope it will be helpful.